Kansyore Pottery: Discussing chronology and typology

-Life ways of the Early and Late Kansyore phases.
+Lifeways of the Early and Late Kansyore phases

-The above-mentioned sections illustrate the amount of research into the Kansyore tradition.
 Research into the Kansyore has provided more insight into the lifeways of those who created the pottery.
 Artifacts, such as pottery, in which the originators are no longer tangible entities, allow archaeologists the ability to interpret it.

 Dale and Ashley illustrate the difference between Early and Late Kansyore by using ceramic and non-ceramic archaeological material from Siror, and at the same time speak about the culture of the pottery makers.
-Thus, in the early phase of Siror, the large quantities of fish bones suggest that many people whom had a fish-based subsistence economy occupied the site.
+Thus, in the early phase of Siror, the large quantities of fish bones suggest that many people who had a fish-based subsistence economy occupied the site.
 As stated above, ceramic evidence at the early phase was punctate, but shifted to rocker-stamped motif in the later Kansyore period.
 With the shift in ceramic decoration, more emphasis on terrestrial mammals for subsistence became apparent.

 The transition to the use of ceramics was not a swift transition.
 In fact, evidence shows that ceramic use was slowly applied and may have come after specialized subsistence economies.
 For instance, shell middens in Usenge 1 and Pundo show low ceramic density.
 Even more, non-ceramic artifacts, such as bone points, indicate that other material culture linked to specific activities and economies existed before ceramics.
 Nonetheless, even if the transition to ceramic use was slow and part of a process of change, by the Early Kansyore Phase, 5648-5299 cal.
 BC, it became a central part of the economy.

 Evidence for a shift in subsistence economy and social relations in the Later Terminal Kansyore Phase is seen in Siror and Usenge 3.
-At these sites a decline of fish resource exploitation is experienced and a rise in terrestrial mammals is emphasized.
-For example, in Usenge 3 the upper layers of deposit including terrestrial animals, such as cattle, overlaid a Kansyore shell midden.
+At these sites, a decline of fish resource exploitation is experienced and a rise in terrestrial mammals is emphasized.
+For example, in Usenge 3, the upper layers of deposit including terrestrial animals, such as cattle, overlaid a Kansyore shell midden.
 In addition to the terrestrial animals, the Kansyore ceramics in the upper layers of deposit depicted a decline in decoration and technological quality.
-This is taken as evidence for social contact with late hunter-gather-fishers and farming societies.
+This is taken as evidence for social contact with late hunter-gatherer-fishers and farming societies.
 Thus, in the Later Terminal Kansyore Phase, the fishing to hunting society was going through a local change brought on by contact with other societies.